haiheipijuan/apidoc/source/payments.html.md

 Payment links have a unique, randomly-generated URL, for example `https://cashlink.de/business/+VX0GK5cvM1dO`.
 Share this URL with your customers on your website, via email, etc.  Use `whatsapp_url` when sending the link via WhatsApp.
 Using the default link will lead to issues with line breaks making it impossible to click the link.

+## Test IBAN

+You can test your payment integration with the test IBAN `DE89370400440532013000`.
+Payments from this IBAN will immediately succeed.
+Please note that with non-test IBANs, payments may take longer to process, so do not rely on real payments being confirmed immediately.

 ## Invoice links

 > Example: Create invoice payment link